Ajit Singh of Marwar: Final days

-Ajit Singh remained rebellious even after gaining pardon from the Mughal Emperor and the governorship of Gujarat.
-Two major expeditions were sent against him, once under Sayyid Hussain Ali Khan and other under Iradatmand Khan.
+Ajit Singh kept on suppressing the Mughals even after he executed Faruksiyar.
+As the new Mughal Emperor, Rafi-ud-Darajat rebelled against Ajit Singh and two major expeditions were sent against him, once under Sayyid Hussain Ali Khan and other under Nawab Iradatmand Khan.
 In 1721-22 Ajit Singh led an army and captured many parganas, he captured Mughal territory as far as Narnol and Mewat, which was 16 miles from the Mughal capital.
 In January 1723 he attacked the Mughal Governor of Ajmer and killed him, 25 Mughal officers were beheaded after the battle and their camp and baggage was looted.

-In November 1723 the Emperor sent a large army to Marwar which forced Ajit to surrender Ajmer and 13 parganas which he had recently occupied.
-Ajit Singh sent his son Abhai Singh with gifts and money to the Mughal Capital.
-Jai Singh II helped Ajit to get a pardon from the emperor.
-Abhai Singh while acting as an emissary noticed that his father was hated by the Mughal court and the Emperor, he also noticed that the Emperor and the Nazir were planning on annexing Jodhpur.
-Abhai Singh knew that his father would never personally submit to the Emperor and had delayed meeting the Emperor for a year.
-According to Jodhpur historians Abhai Singh felt that his father would lead to the ruin of his country and planned for his murder as "It is the Rajput practice to regard his patrimony as his mother, who is a nearer and dearer relative than the natural father".
-According to Jodhpur sources, the Jaipur raja had supported the assassination by securing the succession of Abhai Singh through the Mughal Emperor if the deed was done.
-However Persian sources indicate that it was Bakht Singh who assassinated Ajit Singh.
+Regarding his final days a lot of stories are there regarding Ajit Singh's death Persian sources indicate that it was his son Bakht Singh who assassinated Ajit Singh.
 Jadunath Sarkar believes that the Jodhpur court blamed the Jaipur raja because of their rivalry.

 The practice of sati was common among Rajput nobility in the region: 63 women accompanied Maharaja Ajit Singh onto the funeral pyre.